Tiago-Amarante/games-analyse-project/README.md

-## games-analysis-project
+# Games-analysis-project

+Files:

+* API_request_hall_of_fame.ipynb - Get data from Open Critic API

+* API_request_list_of_games.ipynb - Get data from Twitch based on Open Critic top games

+* Games_analysis_project.ipynb - The main notebook

+* hall_of_fame.csv - Open Critique

+* list_of_games.csv

-# Motivation
+## Motivation

-Explore the Twitch API and Open Critic API to learn about APIs and Data p
+Explore the Twitch API and Open Critic API to learn more about APIs and data preparation

-This project explore the influence of game reviews in their popularity.
+This project explore the influence of game reviews (Open Critic Score) in their popularity (Twitch data).